geomanuk20/apple-clone/README.md

 Tailwind CSS
 Features
 HTML Structure: The project demonstrates a well-organized HTML structure to mirror the original Apple homepage.
-Tailwind CSS Styling: Tailwind CSS is used to capture the iconic simplicity and sophistication of Apple’s design.
+Tailwind CSS Styling: Tailwind CSS is used to capture the iconic simplicity,responsive and sophistication of Apple’s design.

 Happy coding! 🚀